Information for teachers

 Training and professional development for the Scottish National Standardised Assessments (SNSA) programme is available in a variety of formats including face-to-face presentations, webinars and online resources.

 There are five training and professional development courses available during 2018/19.
-The two core courses are:
+Of the five courses, the two core modules are:

 Online resources for Course 1 and Course 2 are available.
 They include: